Deep neural networks for solving large linear systems arising from high-dimensional problems: Numerical experiments

-To compute the error accurately, we artificially set the true solution of the linear system.
-In this experiment, we simply set $\Bu_\text{true}=\Bv$ (defined in \eqref{11}) as the true solution.
+In this experiment, we turn to solve linear systems of larger sizes in $d$.
+Unlike the preceding experiment, we cannot use high-accuracy traditional solvers to find a ``true" solution of the linear system.
+So we artificially set the true solution as $\Bu=\Bv$ given by \eqref{32}.
 Namely, we ignore the discretization error and directly take the physical solution as the solution of the linear system.
-The right hand side is thereafter computed as $\Bb=\BA\Bu_\text{true}$.
+The right hand side is thereafter computed as $\Bb=\BA\Bu$.

-We solve $\BA\Bu=\Bb$ for $d=3, 6$ using Algorithm \ref{alg02}, in which we input the matrix index function $\widehat{A}$ and the right hand side index function $\hat{b}$ extracted from $\BA$ and $\Bb$, respectively.
-The experiment is repeated for various $N$ and FNN sizes $(L,M)$.
-The batch size $|\mathcal{S}|$ is set as $10^4$, and the number of iterations is fixed as $5\times10^4$.
-The results are shown in Table \ref{Tab_case1_error}.
-It is observed that the error is reduced as $L$ or $M$ increases but keeps almost unchanged for various $N$.
-This is reasonable since the discretization error $\delta(N)$ vanishes in our setting and the final error only depends on the size of the used FNN.
+We solve $\BA\Bu=\Bb$ for $d=3$ and $6$ using Algorithm \ref{alg01}.
+The experiment is repeated for various $N$ ($N=10^2,10^3,10^4$) and FNN sizes $(L,M)$ ($L=2,3$ and $M=100,200$).
+The solution errors over the testing set are shown in Table \ref{Tab_case1_error}.
+It is observed that the solution error decreases as $L$ or $M$ increases.
+Also, it is surprising that the solution error does not differ too much for different values of $N$, which implies that the solution error bound given in \eqref{21} is coarse in terms of $N$.
+Moreover, the running time (i.e., training time for FNN) of the experiment is also reported in Table \ref{Tab_case1_error}.
+We can find that the running time increases with the network size, but it is almost unchanged for different values of $N$.
+So the degree of discretization $N$ does not have a strong effect on the efficiency of the method.

-Moreover, the number of unknown parameters $|\theta|$ is at most $41200$ ($L=3$, $M=200$), which is much less than $N^d$, the size of the linear system.
-Specifically, in the case $d=6$ and $N=10^4$, the size $N^d=10^{24}$ is extremely large\footnote{The ratio of $41200$/$10^{24}$ is about 4e-20.} that prevents one using traditional linear solvers, yet the proposed NN-based method is still effective, obtaining $\infty$-errors at best $O(10^{-3})$.
+It is noted that the number of unknown parameters $|\theta|$ is at most $41200$ when $(L,M)=(3,200)$, which is much less than $N^d$, the size of the linear system.
+Specifically, in the case that $d=6$ and $N=10^4$, the size $N^d=10^{24}$ is extremely large\footnote{The ratio of $41200$/$10^{24}$ is about 4e-20.} that prevents one using traditional linear solvers, yet the proposed method is still effective, obtaining $\infty$-errors is at best of $O(10^{-3})$.

-We also present the error curve versus iterations in Figure \ref{Fig_case1_loss} to visualize the dynamics of the optimization.
+We also present the error curve (over the testing set) versus iterations in Figure \ref{Fig_case1_loss} to visualize the dynamics of the optimization.
 It is observed the error decreases rapidly in the first few iterations and decreases slowly afterward.
 This means a rough solution can be obtained within much fewer iterations.
+Also, It can be seen that the error decreases of $L=3$ are more oscillatory than that of $L=2$.
+The reason is that the loss function \eqref{05} with deeper NNs is highly non-linear in terms of $\theta$, so the optimization is more difficult to be solved using the mini-batch gradient method.